alefore/weblog/ten-years-of-edge.md

 Using **custom types enables validation of expectations in the constructor**.
 The rest of the application
-can readily conclude that these preconditions are met.
+can reliably assume that these preconditions are met.

 Concrete examples in Edge are: